massmux/Papergen/README.md

  It supports mainnet and testnet.
 It provides the following bitcoin address formats: p2pkh ; p2wpkh-p2sh ; p2wpkh

+ Added feature: now you can specify -d bip39 in order to get a true random generated HD wallet by 24 words sequence.
+In this case the network choice has no influece.
+A 24words bip39 HD mnemonic output is returned.

 ## Standard install